Continuing Education for guide dog teams

 BIC: VBOEATWWGRA

-2023 Seminar Adventure from September 10th to September 16th in the Salzkammergut, Austria
+2023 Continuing Education for guide dog teams from September 10th to September 16th in the Salzkammergut, Austria

 Beautiful 6 days in the Salzkammergut with the group of guide dog teams.
 Fun and exhausting.
 A truly beautiful harmonious experience.